This page contains affiliate links. Please read our disclosure for more info.

 Vegetarian-Friendly Restaurants in Kyoto

-Some of the best vegetarian food in Kyoto isn’t found in vegetarian restaurants.
+Some of the best vegetarian and vegan food in Kyoto isn’t found in vegetarian restaurants.
 The restaurants below serve meat and fish, but they also cater for vegetarians (and often vegans).

 They are good options for dinner as most of the vegetarian restaurants only open for lunch.
 You can try classic Japanese dishes like ramen, gyoza, and okonomiyaki in a typical setting.